paulinshekSL/twitter-project/README.md

   - Processing Time (how long batches of customer sales took to process)
   - Review performance of individual batches

-By default, the Spark application will write high volume customers (based on the received customer sales) to a sub-directory of your home directory: `/home/user1/spark-results/customers.txt`.
+By default, the Spark application will write high volume customers (based on the received customer sales) to a sub-directory of your home directory.
+For example: `/home/user1/spark-results/customers.txt`.

-When finished, stop the producer and watch how the streaming input rate drops to zero and the pending queue drops to zero once everything has been processed.
+When you're ready, stop the producer and watch how the streaming input rate drops to zero and the pending queue drops to zero once everything has been processed.

 ### Shutting Down Apache Spark